datadryad/dryad-app/app/views/layouts/_submission_process.html.md

   us to update the status of your submission.
 </p>

+<p>All data submissions are assigned a private, randomized URL.
+This link can be shared with the journal office and/or with collaborators to access the data files before the dataset is made public.
+When your dataset is published, this temporary URL will be deactivated and the DOI assigned to your dataset upon submission will become its public URL.</p>

 <p>If you have questions or require assistance, contact <a href="mailto:help@datadryad.org">help@datadryad.org</a>.</p>

 ## Dataset curation